Who is this course for?

 Programme: theoretical framework

-- Context and sketching the landscape.
+- Context and sketching out the landscape.
 What do the typical security threats to an organisation consist of?

 - Security and risks: how is security discussed in an organisational context?
 Which risks need to be addressed?